-- To understand the various distributed system models and evolving computing paradigms - To gain knowledge in virtualization of computer resources - To realize the reasons for migrating into cloud - To introduce the various levels of services that can be achieved by a cloud. - To describe the security aspects in cloud and the services offered by a cloud.
+- To learn various system models for Distributed and Cloud Computing. - To understand about Virtual machines, Its Structure and mechanisms. - To learn Cloud Computing Paradigm. - To introduce the various levels of services that can be achieved by cloud. - To describe the security aspects in cloud.

+UNIT- I

-UNIT- Systems Modeling: Distributed System Models and Enabling Technologies- Scalable Computing over the Internet- System Models for Distributed and Cloud Computing- Software Environments for Distributed Systems and Clouds-- Performance, Security, and Energy Efficiency
+Systems Modeling: Distributed System Models and Enabling Technologies- Scalable Computing over the Internet- System Models for Distributed and Cloud Computing- Software Environments for Distributed Systems and Clouds-- Performance, Security, and Energy Efficiency